pinakiprasannadas2000/track_your_money_API/README.md

     v.
 Delete incomes
     vi.
 Delete a particular income through "_id"

-  3) Available expense routes are
+  3) Available expense routes are,
     i.
 Create a expense
     ii.
 Get expenses (all expenses, expenses of a particular date, expenses of a particular month) iii.
 Get a particular expense through "_id"